 - DRILL THE POT.
 Use an electric drill to create a whole to facilitate training.
 Make sure that the holes are big enough to accommodate a string of twine.

-- TRUNK TRAINING – After putting the mother plant, the next important thing to do is to put a wooden stake.
+- TRUNK TRAINING – After putting the mother plant, the next important thing is to put a wooden stake.
 Put the wooden stake to help train the plant’s main stem.
-Putting a wooden stake is the most important aspect of creating a marijuana bonsai.
+Placing a wooden stake is the most crucial aspect of creating a marijuana bonsai.
 Use the stake to position it in the direction that you wish.
 Gently press the wooden stake down into the soil alongside the trunk and then wrap the trunk the way you want it.
-You may tie it with wire or twine to the nearest hole that you have drilled in the pot.
-Make sure that you do not tie the trunk with so much force and allow extra room for it to expand.
+You may tie it with wire or twine to the nearest hole you have drilled in the pot.
+Ensure that you do not connect the trunk with so much force and allow extra room for it to expand.

 - TIME TO TRAIN THE BRANCH – Now it is time to tie the branches of your plant.
 This is somewhat similar to when you tied the trunk.
-Use a wire to tie them and connect them to the holes that you drilled earlier in the pot.
-Do not tie them too tightly, leave room for growth so the branches won’t be constricted when they are growing.
-If you the braches to grow horizontally, tie them down with more force.
+Use a wire to link them and connect them to the holes you drilled earlier in the pot.
+Do not tie them too tightly; leave room for growth so the branches won’t be constricted when they are growing.
+If you the branches to grow horizontally, tie them down with more force.
 For vertical growth, tie them lightly.

-- BRANCH PRUNING – As your marijuana grows and becomes bigger, you may need to limit the number of branches.
+- BRANCH PRUNING – As your marijuana grows and becomes more extensive, you may need to limit the number of branches.
 You need to prune the branches.
-The need to prune the branches is basically because it restricts the number of branches to achieve the classic bonsai look, stature, and shape and also to allow and maintain the good airflow in the plant’s main stem.
-Just prune the offshoot branches and avoid cutting the main ones as it may affect the plant’s health and growth.
+The need to prune the branches is basically because it restricts the number of extensions to achieve the classic bonsai look, stature, and shape and allows and maintains the excellent airflow in the plant’s main stem.
+Just prune the offshoot branches and avoid cutting the main ones, affecting the plant’s health and growth.

-The important question now is, how long should the mother plant, the marijuana bonsai be kept.
+The critical question now is, how long should the mother plant, the marijuana bonsai, be kept.
 The answer is indefinite.
-Even if your canna-bonsai is budless, it will continue to breathe.
+Even if your canna-bonsai is bud less, it will continue to breathe.
 It is possible to keep it alive for seasons to come.
-To extend your plant’s life removes 1/3 of the plant.
-The central part of the plant needs to be trimmed and remove the old yellow leaves.
+To extend your plant’s life, removes 1/3 of the plant.
+The central part of the plant needs to be trimmed and remove from the old yellow leaves.
 Do not remove buds from the 1/3 part of the lower section.
 This process will allow the regeneration of your canna-bonsai.
 Continue to nurture and take care of your marijuana bonsai for the next season.

-Cannabis cultivators are on a serious business on reinventing cannabis and finding ways on how to further improve cannabis production.
-As the industry is getting bigger, they have also taken the risk of adopting methods that would change the face of cannabis cultivation, and adopting modern horticulture science has given us the opportunity to create marijuana bonsai.
-A mixture of a classic and modern approach to growing marijuana.
+Cannabis cultivators are in the severe business of reinventing cannabis and finding ways to improve cannabis production further.
+As the industry is getting bigger, they have also taken the risk of adopting methods that would change the face of cannabis cultivation.
+Adopting modern horticulture science has allowed us to create marijuana bonsai.
+A mixture of a classic and contemporary approach to growing marijuana.
 Now it is possible to display a miniature of a marijuana plant with beautiful green branches and an artistically lovely spiraled center.
 It’s possible, and it can be such a lovely sight.